 Amazing German photograph taken in 1915 from somewhere to the north east of Ypres, looking south west towards Mont Kemmel, some seven miles beyond the city in the background, the tree-lined road in the foreground leading to the village of Wieltje in the front left of the picture.

 Jean was actually now in the village of Locre, and there he would once again face the attacking German hordes.
-However, as we shall also find ourselves in Loker, as it is now, later in the year, you will have to wait until then to discover his fate.
+However, as we shall also find ourselves in Loker, as it is now, later in the year, you will have to wait until then for Part Two to discover his fate.
 The Poilus who fell fighting on Mont Kemmel, and in the surrounding countryside, are now buried in an ossuary on the western slopes of the hill, which is where we were headed, you may remember, before this post ambushed us.
+Click the link here.